TheKudar/lingualink/README.md

 # lingualink
-A language learning platform with user-generated courses and real-time language exchange chat built with Python and FastAPI.
+A language learning platform with user-generated courses and real-time language exchange chat built with Java and Spring Boot.